- Minimum Purchase:

 The Sweet Betsy has a scientific name of Trillium cuneatum.
 It is part of the lily family, and the Sweet Betsy is a sessile trillium, meaning the flower itself arises from the bracts, instead of sitting upon them.
-The plant has other nicknames, including a bloody butcher, the whip-poor-will flower, purple toadshade and large toadshade.
+The plant has other nicknames, including a bloody butcher, the whip-poor-will flower, purple toadshade, and large toadshade.
 It is a flowering perennial plant that typically grows in early March to the middle of April.
 It then blooms in the summer months.
 The plant is native to the southeastern region of the United States, and it grows in environments that contain rich soils like the upland woods.
-This plant is found at elevations between 165 to 2,300 feet.
-It is known for its banana-scented flower.
+This plant found at elevations between 165 to 2,300 feet; known for its banana-scented flower.
 Its petals vary in color from yellow, maroon, green and bronze.

 Sweet Betsy Trillium Ships As – Bareroot Plant